chimera-linux/chimera-linux.github.io/_docs/configuration/post-installation.md

 * `wheel` is the local administrator group
 * `kvm` will let your user handle virtual machines
-* `plugdev` will let you access removable devices where there is no other (e.g. policy-based) mechanism
+* `plugdev` will let you access removable devices where there is no other (e.g. policy-based) mechanism (usually unnecessary)
-* `audio` and `video` might be necessary to access audio/video devices, but on most systems this is not necessary thanks to `elogind` and similar
+* `audio` and `video` should not be necessary (`elogind` and similar provide better, more secure mechanisms that do not require giving your user raw device access) except in very specific cases

 To add your user to a group or groups: